bed and chair alarms

 These kinds of incidents make up a record that helps staff tailor a plan of care for each resident.
 This record helps staff, and families, know when the situation has changed and the plan of care needs to change as well.
 It keeps a record of the the resident/care staff interaction, too, which is critical for resident-centered care and quality.

 In addition to bed and chair sensors, the RCare system integrates with universal contact sensors and passive sensors to detect unsafe room temperature levels, refrigerator temperature fluctuations, and water overflows.
 And, of course, the system integrates with a full range of resident-activated devices, such as push-button pendants, pull cords, and the like.
-The new GEO lets you set safe zones for residents who need it, so care staff are discreetly alerted if and when particular residents move outside their designated safe area.
-No more loud alarms.

 Having a single system that channels all alerts to the same receivers makes sense for busy care staff, who can monitor all concerns, wherever they are, on their mobile device.
 Having those alerts be discreet and quiet makes for a better living and working environment for everyone.
 And most importantly, getting rid of those noisy alarms is good for the health and the safety of the residents and the caregiving staff.